AWSAutoScalingCreateAutoScalingGroupType

 var placementGroup: String? { get set }

-The Amazon Resource Name (ARN) of the service-linked role that the Auto Scaling group uses to call other AWS services on your behalf.
+• The Amazon Resource Name (ARN) of the service-linked role that the Auto Scaling group uses to call other Amazon Web Services service on your behalf.
 By default, Amazon EC2 Auto Scaling uses a service-linked role named AWSServiceRoleForAutoScaling, which it creates if it does not exist.
 For more information, see Service-linked roles in the Amazon EC2 Auto Scaling User Guide.

 Declaration